Warlord-K/IITISoC-22-AI-ML-21-Tumor-Detection/README.md

 We made and deployed the websites using the Streamlit module, it is incredibly easy to use and made our work very easy while making the website [7].
 We made a homepage, About Data Page,About us page,Contact Us page and Prediction pages

 ### Additional Models
-Since we were done early, We used the same architecture model and trained it on some other datasets,which are Covid 19 Chest X-Ray [8], Pneumonia Chest X-Ray [9], Blood Cells [10].
+Since we were done early, We used the same architecture model and trained it on some other datasets,which are Covid 19 Chest X-Ray, Pneumonia Chest X-Ray , Blood Cells.